Worried about your mortgage approval?

 Key Takeaways

-• Always provide factual information declaring any gifts or interest in the property.
-If your circumstances change, your mortgage offer can be rescinded, even if you've already exchanged contracts.
+• Always provide accurate information.
+Your mortgage offer can be revoked if circumstances change, even if you've already exchanged contracts.

-• Even if you pass your lender's checks, if the mortgage valuation reveals defects to the property, you might not be able to borrow as much as you need or your application can be declined.
+• If you pass the lender's checks and the valuation survey reveals defects, you might not be able to borrow as much as you need or your application might be declined.

-• Your best option is to request help from an independent mortgage broker, which has access to the whole market and find a suitable product for you.
+• Your best option is to contact an independent mortgage broker, which has access to the whole market and can find a suitable product for you.

 Mortgage Consultation